December 05, 2021 - 2nd Sunday of Advent

 “The old has passed away; behold, the new has come” (2 Corinthians 5.17 NIV)

-The Diocese COVID-19 guidelines document, The New Has Come (locally annotated), has been updated as of September 21, 2021.
+The Diocese COVID-19 guidelines document, The New Has Come is being continuously updated.
 This new guidance has been devised based upon consultation and direction from Public Health, and is subject to change as further restrictions are eased or reinstated.